catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 Project access
 ==============

-The person who signed up to the Catalyst Cloud gets by default the ``Project Administrator`` role.
+The person who signed up to the Sky TV gets by default the ``Project Administrator`` role.

 As a project administrator or moderator, you can invite and remove people from